syncfusion-content/asp.netwebforms-docs/aspnet/DropDownList/Functionalities.md

 ![](Functionalities_images/Functionalities_img10.jpeg)

-#### Integration with ASP Validators
+#### Integration with ASP Validator

-To use ASP.NET validators with DropDownList control, set the ID of the DropDownList as the value of the ControlToValidate property of the validator.
+To use ASP.NET validator with DropDownList control, set the ID of the DropDownList as the value of the ControlToValidate property of the validator.

 {% tabs %}